-This large Islamic fort was built in the 9th century on a site already occupied by the Romans and Visigoths.
-Down below, its pretty...
+This large Islamic fort was built in the mid-9th century on a site already occupied by the Romans and Visigoths, probably becoming the...

 Zona Arqueológica de Morería

-This excavated Moorish quarter contains the remains of a cemetery, walls and houses dating from Roman to post-Islamic times.
+This excavated Moorish quarter contains the remains of a cemetery, walls, houses dating from Roman to post-Islamic times and the...

-Tucked behind Plaza de España, the simpático staff here serve up hearty traditional dishes such as cordero a la ciruela (lamb with...
+Tucked behind the Plaza de España, friendly Casa Nano serves hearty traditional extremeño dishes such as cordero a la ciruela (lamb...

 Puente Romano information

-Don't miss the extraordinarily powerful spectacle of the Puente Romano over the Río Guadiana.
-At 792m in length with 60 granite arches, it is one of the longest bridges built by the Romans.
-The altogether more modern Puente Lusitania , a sleek suspension bridge designed by Santiago Calatrava, mirrors it to the northwest.
-The best views of the bridge are from the southwestern ramparts of the Alcazaba.
+Don't miss the extraordinarily powerful spectacle of the Puente Romano spanning the Río Guadiana.
+At 792m in length with 60 granite arches, it's one of the longest bridges built by the Romans.
+It was constructed in 25 BC when Emerita Augusta (modern-day Mérida) was founded, and then partly restored in the 17th century.
+The 20th-century Puente Lusitania , a sleek suspension bridge designed by Santiago Calatrava, mirrors it to the northwest.
+The best Roman bridge views are from the Alcazaba's southwestern ramparts.